-Gut health unlocked: science, personalization and client-centered counseling
+Gut health unlocked: Science, personalization & client-centered counseling

 Check your local country requirements to see if you can claim for continuing education.